Scuba diving inCenderawasih Bay

-- Dive or snorkel with Cenderawasih Bay’s famous whale sharks at Kwatisore Bay
+- Encounter Cenderawasih Bay’s famous whale sharks at Kwatisore Bay

-- Explore ghostly remains of WWII shipwrecks around Manokwari and Biak
+- Explore the remains of WWII shipwrecks at Manokwari and Biak

-- Surprising macro finds including pygmy seahorses, nudibranchs, and frogfish
+- Surprising macro finds including pygmy seahorses, frogfish and more

-- Cruise the Cenderawasih Bay National Park onboard a spectacular liveaboard
+- Dive Cenderawasih Bay onboard a spectacular liveaboard

 If you've ever dreamt of diving with the world's biggest shark, there's no better place than the remote Cenderawasih Bay National Park.
 As Southeast Asia’s largest national park, Cenderawasih Bay boasts over 500 kilometres of coastline, many WWII shipwrecks, world-class muck diving, and plenty of endemic species.
 And with near-guaranteed whale shark encounters and plenty to explore, the remote Cenderawasih Bay is an incredible destination for an adventurous dive getaway.